LibirSoft/UlakJS/README.md

 # UlakJS
-ulak js created for using socket.io more easyer way
+ulak js created for using socket.io more easier way